ctron/milo-ece2017/HOWTO.md

     mvn -f client-examples/pom.xml exec:java -Dhost=127.0.0.1 -Dexec.mainClass=de.dentrassi.ece2017.milo.step05.Write

-This will write a boolean value to the remote application on node `ns=1;i=117`.
+This will write a boolean value to the remote application on node `ns=1;i=50190`.
 By default it will write `false`, but the value and also be provided by appending either of the following arguments to the command:

 * `-Dexec.arguments=true`
 * `-Dexec.arguments=false`

 This example will only work in combination with the 4DIAC blinking LED application.
-Writing "true" will let the LED blink, writing "false" will make it stop.
+Writing `true` will let the LED blink, writing `false` will make it stop.

 ### Read